How to appeal your Cigna (Evernorth) residential and level-of-care denial

 Appeal levels: Internal level 1 (30 days standard / 72h urgent), then independent external review.

-Timing: 180 days from initial denial for level-1 appeal.
+Carrier timing: 180 days from initial denial for level-1 appeal.

-What we know about Cigna (Evernorth): Cigna's peer-to-peer review window is short — usually a 24-48h scheduling block.
+What we know about Cigna (Evernorth): Cigna's peer-to-peer review window is short, usually a 24-48h scheduling block.
 We coordinate this directly with the prescribing physician.

 Common Cigna (Evernorth) denial patterns for residential and level-of-care